mlzarathustra/ondes/doc/WaveGen.md

  - **offset** - number of half steps to offset the frequency from the base. -12 is down an octave.
 6 is a tritone.
 Dust off your music theory books!

   - **freq** - mostly for LFO's.
 Overrides the MIDI key frequency, whether or not the WaveGen receives note-on messages.
 For an LFO, you probably also want to say `signed: false`  though signed values can produce interesting effects.

+  - **level-scale** - an optional value by which to scale the output.
+The output value is multiplied by level-scale, so the default is "1."
+Can help you control extra-weak or extra-strong signals.

+  - **level-override** - hardwires the "amplitude" to this value.
+If the amplitude is 10, the values output will range from -10 to 10, unless the "signed" flag is true, in which case they will vary from 0 to 20.

+  - **signed** - {true|false} default true.
+If set to false, the WaveGen will only output values above zero, by adding the amplitude to each point.
+So the wave will have the same shape and size, but be shifted above the X axis.

   - **mod-percent** - The percentage of modulation for a PWM wave.
 See `pwm.yaml` in the resources directory for examples.
 PWM stands for "Pulse Width Modulation" and refers to changing the duty cycle of a square wave, which gives a kind of combing effect.